gioRodriguez/iispowerops/README.md

 # powerops

+# Description
-set of PowerShell comands to help in the operation of IIS/ASP.NET application
+Set of PowerShell comands to help in the operation of IIS/ASP.NET application

 Perform several operative validation tasks on the current host